3 DAYS FROM $999

 As you’re enjoying breakfast this morning, the Ocean Explorer will approach the Danish port of Kolding via its long fjord.
 Often overlooked by tourists, Kolding is home to the 13th-century Koldinghus Castle and the celebrated Trapholt Art Museum, dedicated to the modernist furniture for which Denmark is renowned.

-The ship arrives to Copenhagen this morning and after your final breakfast on board, you'll disembark the Ocean Explorer — we hope you enjoyed your time on Vantage's first small ship ocean-cruising expedition vessel!
+The ship arrives to Copenhagen this morning and after your final breakfast on board, you'll disembark the Ocean Explorer — we hope you enjoyed your time on Vantage's first small ship ocean-cruising small ship!

 Today's panoramic tour of charming, friendly Copenhagen features the famed Little Mermaid statue on her watery perch, the Nyhavn canal district, towered and turreted Rosenborg Castle, and the dignified Amalienborg Castle where Denmark’s Queen Margrethe II resides today.
 Part of your tour includes a scenic canal boat ride, and you’ll see how Copenhagen’s residents make use of these historic channels.